Luligu/mb-service-linux/README.md

 sudo mb-service start
 ```

-Create a user-owned service file when Matterbridge is installed for the current user with npm:
+Create a user-owned service file when Matterbridge is installed globally with npm (no sudo required):

 ```bash
 mb-service create